RightCliick/oot-overlay/README.md

 [Bizhawk Install](https://tasvideos.org/Bizhawk)
 [Legend of Zelda: Ocarina of Time ROM](https://www.romsgames.net/nintendo-64-rom-legend-of-zelda-the---ocarina-of-time-v12/)

-Step 1: Install Bizhawk
+Step 1: Download the Bizhawk installation from the provided link above, and extract the folder.
-Step 2: Install the ROM
-Step 3: Open EmuHawk within the downloaded Bizhawk zip
+Step 2: Download the Game ROM from the provided link above, and extract the folder Step 3: Download the most recent release version of the prototype, on the right side of this repo (under releases tab) Step 3: Open EmuHawk within the extracted Bizhawk zip
 Step 4: Drag the ROM into the EmuHawk window
 Step 5: Click on plugins, and change Video Resolution to "Custom", with the width being 1920 and height being 1080, then click save
 Step 6: Click on tools, then on "Lua Console"